 The Claybrooke Whole Of Life Insurance Guide

-While term life insurance policies are more popular, there are still individuals that would prefer a guaranteed pay out as well as insurance that serves as a type of investment.
+While term life insurance policies are more popular, some individuals still prefer a guaranteed payout and insurance that serves as an investment.

-For someone that is more financially secure, this is often a better choice than term insurance.
+For someone who is more financially secure, this is often a better choice than term insurance.

 How Does a Whole of Life Insurance Policy Work?

-One of the first questions often asked by consumers is “How can insurance companies guarantee a payout on a whole of life policy?”
+One of the first questions often asked by consumers is, “How can insurance companies guarantee a payout on a whole life policy?”
 One must realise that insurance companies are collecting premiums from tens of thousands of people in various age groups and health conditions all the time.
 The older and the poorer the health, the higher the premium.
-In essence, those that fall into higher risk factors are charged higher premiums.
+In essence, those who fall into higher risk factors are charged higher premiums.

 Premiums are invested in funds with the insurance company.
 In most cases, you will actually be able to select how the money is invested.
 This enable the premium to grow over time and provide the insured a return on the premiums they “invest” over the term of the policy.
 This is why the companies are able to offer a return to the consumer interested in buying a whole of life policy.

-When first securing a policy, the premium is based on age and health conditions.
-Unlike a term policy, the terms will often vary throughout the life of the policy as well as requiring a physical exam per the terms of the contract.
-When it comes time to renew the contract, the premiums can and will be adjusted accordingly to the clients age and health condition.
+The premium is based on age and health conditions when first securing a policy.
+Unlike a term policy, the terms will often vary throughout the policy’s life and require a physical exam per the contract’s terms.
+When it comes time to renew the contract, the premiums can and will be adjusted accordingly to the client’s age and health condition.

 As the insured, it behooves you to avoid things that can significantly raise the cost of the policy, such as smoking or falling out of good health (meaning suddenly stopping exercising and gaining excessive weight).
 Doing so will keep the terms of the policy more reasonable over its lifespan.